Pixel-95/SolarCell_DiodeModel_Fitting/README.md

 <img src="./screenshots/options.png" alt="screenshot of option window" width="220"/>

 ### Installing
-You only need to download the executable file `./bin/Debug/SolarCell_DiodeModel_Fitting.exe` within this repository.
+You only need to download the executable file `./bin/Debug/SolarCell_DiodeModel_Fitting.exe` within this repository and run it on your windows computer.
+`.NET Framework 4.8` will be reduired to run it.